LWJGL/lwjgl3/doc/README.md

 		Default alignment.
 The JDK uses 8 byte alignment for all direct ByteBuffers.
 	- &lt;*number*&gt;
 		Custom alignment.
 Must be a power-of-two integer, greater than 8.
+* org.lwjgl.system.allocator [STATIC]
+	Sets the allocator used for the MemoryUtil explicit memory management API (memAlloc/memFree/etc).
+Supported values:
+	- *jemalloc*
+		The allocator provided by the jemalloc library
+	- *system*
+		The default system memory allocator
+* org.lwjgl.util.Debug [STATIC]
+	Set to true to enable LWJGL's debug mode.
+There will be logged messages on stderr and extra runtime checks (some potentially expensive, performance-wise).
+* org.lwjgl.util.NoChecks [STATIC]
+	Set to true to disable LWJGL's basic checks.
+These are trivial checks that LWJGL performs to avoid JVM crashes, very useful during development.
+Their performance impact is usually minimal, but may they be disabled for released applications.
+* org.lwjgl.egl.libname [DYNAMIC]
+* org.lwjgl.glfw.libname [DYNAMIC]
 * org.lwjgl.openal.libname [DYNAMIC]
 * org.lwjgl.opencl.libname [DYNAMIC]
 * org.lwjgl.opengl.libname [DYNAMIC]
+* org.lwjgl.opengles.libname [DYNAMIC]
+* org.lwjgl.system.jemalloc.libname [DYNAMIC]
 	Can be used to override the library name of the corresponding library.
 It can also be an absolute path.
 * org.lwjgl.opengl.maxVersion [STATIC]
+* org.lwjgl.opengles.maxVersion [STATIC]
-	Can be used to limit the maximum available OpenGL version.
+	Can be used to limit the maximum available OpenGL (ES) version.
 This can be useful to ensure that an application has not accidentally used features only available in a higher OpenGL version.
+* org.lwjgl.egl.explicitInit [STATIC]
 * org.lwjgl.openal.explicitInit [STATIC]
 * org.lwjgl.opencl.explicitInit [STATIC]
 * org.lwjgl.opengl.explicitInit [STATIC]
+* org.lwjgl.opengles.explicitInit [STATIC]
 	By default, LWJGL will automatically initialize the corresponding library, when it is first accessed.
 Set this property to disable this behavior.
+* org.lwjgl.glfw.EGL [STATIC]
+	Set to true to use the EGL context API.
+The *org.lwjgl.glfw.libname* property must also be set to a GLFW implementation that supports EGL.

 # LIBRARY DEPENDENCIES
 * Kotlin